-- (1) Building work (also 'building' and 'construction') means the erection, construction, installation and demolition of a construction work and any other operations in relation to the construction work that lead to the creation of that construction work or to a change in the physical properties of the construction work.
-Building work also means the shifting of soil or paving layers to a degree that has a significant and permanent impact on the surrounding environment and is functionally related to the construction work. - (2) Adding an extension to a construction work means building work in the course of which the existing construction work is modified by the construction of an annex adjoining or abutting the construction work, overlying the construction work or underlying the construction work. - (3) The remodelling-i.e., renovation-of a construction work means building work in the course of which the properties of the existing construction work are significantly altered.
+(1) 'Building work [in this translation, also 'the building of']' means the erection, construction, installation and demolition of a construction work and any other operations in relation to the construction work that lead to the creation of that construction work or to a change in its physical properties.
+'Building work' also means the shifting of soil or paving layers to a degree that has a significant and permanent impact on the surrounding environment and is functionally related to the construction work.

+(2) 'Adding an extension to a construction work' means building work in the course of which an existing construction work is modified by the building of an annex adjoining, abutting, overlying or underlying the construction work.

+(3) 'Remodelling - i.e., renovation - of a construction work' means building work in the course of which the properties of the existing construction work are significantly altered.
 Replacement of specific elements of an existing construction work with equivalent elements is not regarded as remodelling.
-The remodelling of a construction work means, first and foremost, building work in the course of which: - 1) the building's envelope elements are altered; - 2) the building's loadbearing or stiffening elements are altered or replaced; - 3) a utility system is installed, modified or demolished, which alters the properties of the construction work, including its external appearance; - 4) the working parameters of the construction work or the technology used are significantly altered; - 5) the construction work is brought into conformity with the requirements corresponding to its purpose of use; - 6) a construction work that has been partially or completely destroyed is restored. - (4) Demolition of a construction work means building work in the course of which a construction work is partially or completely removed or dismantled.
-If the aim of demolition is to build, on the site of the demolished construction work, a new construction work that essentially resembles the construction work that was demolished, this may be regarded as remodelling-i.e., restoration-of the construction work.
-If the aim of demolition is to build, on the site of the demolished construction work, an essentially new construction work, this is regarded as the demolition of one construction work and the building-i.e., erection or construction-of another.
+The remodelling of a construction work means, first and foremost, building work in the course of which:

+1) the building's envelope elements are altered;

+2) the building's loadbearing or stiffening elements are altered or replaced;

+3) a utility system is installed, modified or demolished, which alters the properties of the construction work, including its external appearance;

+- 4) the working parameters of the construction work or the technology used are significantly altered; - 5) the construction work is brought into conformity with the requirements corresponding to its purpose of use;

+6) a construction work that has been partially or completely destroyed is restored.

+(4) 'Demolition of a construction work' means building work in the course of which a construction work is partially or completely removed or dismantled.
+If the aim of demolition is to build, on the site of the demolished construction work, a new construction work that essentially resembles the construction work that was demolished, this may be regarded as remodelling - i.e., restoration - of the construction work.
+If the aim of demolition is to build, on the site of the demolished construction work, an essentially new construction work, this is regarded as the demolition of one construction work and the building-i.e., rection or construction- of another.
 The new construction work is deemed to essentially resemble the previous construction work if its purpose of use, architectural design and volume remain unchanged.

-(5) Technical system means the set of equipment, installations or utility lines that are required for the functioning and use of the construction work and for ensuring its safety, including all structural elements required for the functioning of such equipment, installations or lines.
+(5) 'Utility system' means a set of equipment, installations or utility lines that are required for the functioning and use of the construction work and for ensuring its safety, including all structural elements required for the functioning of such equipment, installations or lines.